10-day Ashtanga retreat in Nepal with Petri Räisänen and Wambui Njuguna-Räisänen

 Join them in a spectacular and welcoming Buddhist monastery in the foothills of the Himalayas.
 The retreat is an incomparable and inspiring opportunity to deepen your relationship to the practice and yourself.

-Amongst the energy of the Himalayas and by one of the most sacred sites in Tibetan Buddhism, join Petri and Wambui for a very special immersion into the Ashtanga Vinyasa practice.
+Among the energy of the Himalayas and by one of the most sacred sites in Tibetan Buddhism, join Petri and Wambui for a very special immersion into the Ashtanga practice.

 The 10-day retreat combines the powerful practice of Ashtanga Yoga with a unique setting.
-This is complemented with technique discussions, pranayama, healing techniques, chanting, meditation with the monks, Dharma philosophy, visits/hikes to pilgrimage points nearby, and time for quiet contemplation and joyful connection with like-minded others.
+This is complemented with technique discussions, pranayama, healing techniques, chanting, meditation with the monks, and Dharma philosophy teaching.
+We also offer visits/hikes to pilgrimage points nearby, and time for quiet contemplation and joyful connection with like-minded others.

 The retreat is an opportunity to adjust your pace and perspective, to slow down, and to experience life more fully through mindfulness.
-Feel supported in your practice by dedicated teachers, by the sacredness of the place and by teachings in the complementary philosophies of Yoga and Buddhist Dharma.
+Feel supported in your practice by dedicated teachers, by the sacredness of the place and by the complementary philosophies of Yoga and Buddhism.

 The retreat is aimed at those with an existing Ashtanga Vinyasa practice (newer practitioners are welcome, but the retreat isn’t suitable for absolute beginners).

 Each day will begin with optional meditation with the monks, under the calming and inspiring gaze of the temple’s 60-foot Buddha.
-Mysore-style self practice will bring us together each morning, followed by a varied schedule each day to share ideas, philosophies, techniques and places that add texture and depth to your practice and personal journey.
+Mysore-style self practice will bring us together each morning.
+This is followed by a varied schedule each day to share ideas, philosophies, techniques and places that add texture and depth to your practice and personal journey.